 The Institute maintains its cash and cash equivalents with certain commercial financial institutions, which aggregate balance, at times, may exceed the Federal Deposit Insurance Corporation (FDIC) insured limit of \$250,000 per depositor per institution.
-As of December 31, 2022, the Institute had demand deposit securities which exceeded the maximum limit insured by the FDIC by approximately \$5,891,000.
+As of December 31, 2023, the Institute had cash and cash equivalents held with certain financial institutions which exceeded the maximum limit insured by the FDIC by approximately \$4,948,000.
 The Institute monitors the creditworthiness of these institutions and has not experienced any credit losses on its cash and cash equivalents.
 In addition, the Institute also holds cash in a bank account in Australia.
-As of December 31, 2022, cash held in the Australian bank account was approximately \$95,000.
+As of December 31, 2023, cash held in the Australian bank account was approximately \$509,000.